-A new graduate certificate program in Computational and Information Science is being offered through the Princeton Institute for Computational Science and Engineering, with the aim of recognizing achievements of students who have undertaken comprehensive training in numerical analysis, software engineering, hardware and programming practices, and statistics and data modeling, both through formal course work and through research in their subject area.
+The Princeton Institute for Computational Science and Engineering (PICSciE) is currently accepting applications to its Graduate Certificate in Computational and Information Science.
+This certificate program is designed to recognize achievements of graduate students who have undertaken comprehensive training in numerical analysis, software engineering, hardware and programming practices, as well as statistics and data modeling, both through formal course work and through research in their subject